 Mathematics in the National Curriculum is the basis of all Mathematics taught at Attleborough Academy Norfolk.
 Students will follow the National Curriculum at a level and grade appropriate to their ability.

 Students will use the school computers and a variety of learning resources to provide them with an enriching curriculum.
+We have a number of licenses to support numeracy and maths development.

 We hope students will enjoy their Mathematics but we will expect them to work hard and to do regular homework to complement work done in the classroom.